Cais/bns-featured-category/readme.txt

 == Changelog ==
 = 2.8 =
-* Released ...
+* Released February 2016
-* Added "Title" option to sort order
+* Added "Title" option to sort order, both "A to Z" and "Z to A"
 * Changed plugin class to "singleton" style
 * Moved "in plugin update message" function into class
 * Renamed `BNS_Feature_Category_Widget` to `BNS_Featured_Category`